 Our Good Friday feasts would usually include a huge bowl of prawns, a stuffed snapper and a ton of fresh salads, and of course chocolate.
 In my eyes, you can’t have Easter without chocolate!

 The burgers themselves are quite simple, I purposely went for tinned salmon because it would cut down on preparation time, and kept the bun ingredients to a minimal.

 These salmon burgers with wasabi mayo are fresh, utilizing the flavors of the herbs and salad bun ingredients, and have the perfect amount of kick to them with the wasabi.

 I absolutely love wasabi, and the heat of the wasabi marries perfectly to the salmon.
 If you’ve ever eaten fresh salmon or sashimi, you know what I’m talking about!

 So here’s to a happy Easter!
 May your Easter be filled with celebrations with friends, family, food, wine, and fun! – Georgie x x

 - 5 green onions , finely sliced

 - 2 eggs

-- olive oil or grapeseed oil , for frying
+- 1 tsp olive oil or grapeseed oil , for frying

-- Dice potatoes into small pieces and boil potato in cold water for until soft when poked with a knife
+- Dice potatoes into small pieces and boil potato in cold water until soft when poked with a knife

 - In a large bowl, smash up drained salmon, and stir in dill, green onion and cilantro.